tripplyons/firstpass/README.md

 # FirstPass

+Changes from original repo:

-Changed to allow custom sites to be added to the list, in sites.txt.
+- Allow custom sites to be added to the list (in sites.txt)
+- Hide password input

 Original README Below: